ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 Locality, and searchable through "Any Geographic Element."
 Use more precise terms (Continent, Feature, etc.) to avoid the inclusion of these secondary data.
 See also [Additional Data](#additionaldata).

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/higher-geography.markdown" target="_blank">here</a>.